stefanw/froide-redact/README.md

 1. PDF is converted to HTML with [html2pdfEx](https://coolwanglu.github.io/pdf2htmlEX/)
 2. HTML is loaded in the browser and redacted in the browser
 3. Serialized redaction operations (text selections, image black outs) are sent to the server
-4. Server loads HTML into [phantomjs](http://phantomjs.org/), applies redaction operations and prints page back to PDF
+4. Server loads HTML into [phantomjs](http://phantomjs.org/), applies redaction operations and either returns the redacted HTML or prints page back to PDF

 ## Installation